Does Drinking Water Help Lose Weight? And 8 Other Hydrating Questions

 Does drinking water help lose weight?

 Sipping water before meals may make you eat a little less and that can contribute to weight loss, although it’s certainly no magic bullet.
 However, Virginia Tech researchers found that people ate 75 to 90 fewer calories when they drank two cups of water right before a meal.
 Swapping sugary beverages for water is also a good ticket to a thinner waistline.
+(Weight loss is just one of the benefits of lime water for your health.)

 Can drinking water give me more energy?